 In a spray bottle, mix Hydrogen Peroxide 3% - Oxygen PlusTM with equal parts water.

-Spray down your surfaces and let it sit for 1 minute.
+Spray down your surfaces and leave it for 3-5 minutes to disinfect.

 Use a cloth to wipe them down.